Agogee – Sales training

 First impressions form fast, and even a short pause can sound like risk.
 Add thin margins, and the stakes go up again.
 This guide breaks down the 5 most common logistics sales objections and gives you clean, practical responses you can use on your next call.

-Why Logistics Sales Objections Feel Different
+Quick Scan: Logistics Sales Objections

 A. Logistics is Treated as a Commodity

-B. High Velocity Equals High Rejection
+B. High Volume Creates Fast Rejection

 C. Reliability vs Price War

-5 Most Common Logistics Sales Objections
+5 Common Logistics Sales Objections and What to Say

 If you sell freight, you will hear the same pushbacks every week.
 The difference between average reps and top performers isn’t luck.
 It’s how they handle these moments under pressure.
 Below are the five most common logistics sales objections and how to respond without sounding defensive.